Online Drawing Development Year One-year intensive

 - 5 x 30-minute mentoring sessions with a Core Tutor

-- Access to an online lecture series featuring artists, curators, and art historians
+- Access to online lectures featuring artists, curators, and art historians

 - Professional development series in the final term